SankalpaFernando/SankalpaFernando/README.md

 }
 ```

-* Currently I'm working at Beta Launch 🔨 as an Intern Software Engineer
+* I have worked at Beta Launch 🔨 as an Intern Software Engineer
 * I'm interested on Devops in these days

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=sankalpafernando)](https://github.com/anuraghazra/github-readme-stats)